fitbeard/radosgw-assume/docs/keycloak-setup.md

 ### Create OIDC provider

-Fo next scripts execution at least the "oidc-provider" and "roles" capabilities are required:
+For next scripts execution at least the "oidc-provider" and "roles" capabilities are required:

 ```bash
 radosgw-admin caps add --uid="YOUR-ADMIN-USER" --caps="oidc-provider=*"